brandur/sorg/content/fragments/password-hashing.md

 All to say, it might be a good time to check up on what algorithm you're using, your input work factors, and compare them [to the OWASP cheat sheet](https://cheatsheetseries.owasp.org/cheatsheets/Password_Storage_Cheat_Sheet.html#password-hashing-algorithms) (a very easy read, I promise).

 This subject might sound esoteric, but it's not terrible.
 Best practices are well-documented and libraries are readily available.
-In Go, I didn't even have to leave the stdlib -- `x/crypto` has ready-made implementations for both PBKDF2 and Argon2.
+In Go, I didn't even have to look outside the [`golang.org/x`](https://golang.org/x) tree -- `golang.org/x/crypto` has ready-made implementations for both PBKDF2 and Argon2.
 The whole loop described above took about two days of work.

 A common pitfall in the security postures of many organizations is that seals are only checked _after_ something catastrophic occurs, which helps prepare for the next event, but does nothing to help with what just happened.
 No time like the present and all of that.